exoscale/deps-modules/README.md

   versions of all/some of our dependencies in our modules

-* we would like to have the ability to select all/some attributes from the coordinates form this file when we merge them.
+* we would like to have the ability to select all/some attributes from the coordinates from this file when we merge them.

-* we want all this to require no juggling with aliases, no injecting files in the tools.deps loading chain, no use of a new binary.
+* we want all this to require no juggling with aliases, no injecting of files in the tools.deps loading chain, no use of a new binary.
 A developer should be able to just look briefly at one of the deps.edn file in a module and get going.
-Having to run a command when dependencies are modified is, in our opinion, less intrusive than the alternative solutions we found that do this at "runtime".
+Having to run a command when dependencies are modified, is, in our opinion, less intrusive than the alternative solutions we found that do this at "runtime".

-* it has to be **very** simple, we don't want to have to spend too much time maintaining a solutions for this (the current solution is ~100 lines of code).
+* it has to be **very** simple, we don't want to have to spend too much time maintaining a solution for this (the current solution is ~100 lines of code).

-* it should preseve the comments/formating of the deps.edn files it modifies
+* it should preseve the comments/formating of the deps.edn files it modifies.

-In order to do this we decided to created a simple clj tool that reads a `.deps-versions.edn` file from the project root, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exo.deps/inherit` key in their coordinate map in the modules' deps.edn files.
+In order to do this we decided to create a simple tool that reads a `.deps-versions.edn` file from the project root, containing map of dependencies in the tools.deps format then attempts to merge the coordinate attributes it found for the dependencies that have a `:exo.deps/inherit` key in their coordinate map in the modules' deps.edn files.

 You would setup the "tool" in your root `deps.edn` by adding it to your aliases:

 ```clj
 {:deps {org.clojure/clojure {:mvn/version "1.10.2"}}